trueagi-io/hyperon-moses/docs/metta-port-highlevel-guide.md

 the estimator is greater than the original fitness pointwise, so that it will never under-evaluate good candidates, etc.

-## Program Evolution as a Form of Reasoning
+## Program Evolution as Reasoning Process

 One way to realize cognitive synergy is to never really leave the logical side.
 That is, having MOSES explicitely operate as a form of reasoning.
-I am not necessarily suggesting to do that, because it has a number of drawbacks, but it is likely the way I would do it if I were tasked to do the MOSES port myself.
+I am not necessarily advocating for that, because it has a number of drawbacks, but it is likely the way I would do it if I were tasked to do the MOSES port myself.
 The main drawbacks are

 1. the unfront cost of formulating evoluationary learning as a form of reasoning;